-5. SCREENING AND TESTING
+SCREENING AND TESTING

 The District may require employees who work on or near vehicles or machinery, handle hazardous materials or substances of any kind, or have Public Safety Responsibility to be screened or tested on a random basis, or may require any employee to be screened or tested upon reasonable suspicion that the employee is Under the Influence of alcohol or drugs.
 The screening or testing will be conducted by a Medical Facility selected by the District at District's expense.
 The screening or testing may require an analysis of the employee's breath, urine and/or blood or such similar substance as the Medical Facility may recommend.
-Employees who undergo alcohol or drug screening or testing, to disclose the use of Legal Drugs and to explain the circumstances of their use.
+Employees who undergo alcohol or drug screening or testing will be given the opportunity, prior to the collection of a specimen or other testing, to disclose the use of Legal Drugs and to explain the circumstances of their use.